domenic/origin-isolation/scenarios.md

 * Subframe 1: `https://e.org` (with `https://x.e.com` in the session history)
 * Subframe 2: `https://x.e.com` w/ OI

+In this case, subframe 2 ends up keyed by `Site{https://e.com}`, because when loading `https://x.e.com`, we look up `(https, x.e.com, 443)` in the historical map of agent cluster keys, and see that it was originally allocated to `Site{https://e.com}`.

-In this case, subframe 2 ends up keyed by `Site{https://e.com}`.
-This ensures that if the user navigates subframe 1 back, restoring the `Site{https://e.com}`-keyed instance of `https://x.e.com` in subframe 1, that subframe 1 and subframe 2 are still in the same `Site{https://e.com}` agent cluster, i.e. we have avoided isolating same-origin pages from each other.
+This ensures that if the user navigates subframe 1 back, `https://x.e.com` again loads in `Site{https://e.com}`, as it did originally, and subframe 1 and subframe 2 are in the same `Site{https://e.com}` agent cluster.
+That is, we have avoided isolating same-origin pages from each other.
+And we've done so by using the rule of "first-seen agent cluster key wins", via the historical map of agent cluster keys.

 ### Inserting iframes and saving JS references

 * Main frame: `https://e.com` w/ OI
 * Subframe: `https://e.org` w/o OI
 * Outcome (per above): Main in `Origin{https://e.com}` / Sub in `Site{https://e.org}`.
+* Historical map of agent cluster keys for this browsing context group: `(https, e.com, 443) => Origin{https://e.com}`, `(https, e.org, 443) => Site{https://e.org}`

 JavaScript code in the main frame goes through a variety of contortions: